-- complete all mandatory requirements for placement.
-This includes: Working With Children Check, Child Protection Awareness Training and Anaphylaxis course; - have an understanding of the professional experience placement requirements, including planning and teaching expectations and load; - be informed about the importance of professionalism, including punctuality, dress code, preparation, communication and confidentiality; - make contact with the school and submit their 'pre-service teacher profile; - attend any pre-placement induction as required by school;
+- Complete all mandatory requirements for placement.
+This includes Working with Children Check, Child Protection Awareness Training and Anaphylaxis course. - Understand the professional experience placement requirements, including planning and teaching expectations and load. - Be informed about the importance of professionalism, including punctuality, dress code, preparation, communication, and confidentiality. - Contact the school and submit their 'preservice teacher profile. - Attend any pre-placement induction as required by school.